Prabhunath Singh

 Prabhunath Singh is a politician from Bihar, India and was a member of the 12th, 13th and 14th Lok Sabha.
 Singh represented the Masrakh assembly constituency from 1985 to 1995, and the Maharajganj Lok Sabha constituency of Bihar from 1998 to 2009.
 In 2013, he won the bypoll and remained as MP until 2014.
-Singh is a member of the Rashtriya Janata Dal (RJD).
+Singh is a member of the JDU and currently serving life imprisonment in murder case.

-Background family and education
+Early life and education

 Singh was born in Mashrakh, Saran district, Bihar.
 He studied until class-12 from Bihar University, Muzaffarpur in 1972.
 His brothers Dina Singh, Madan Singh and Kedar Singh are also politicians.

+Family

 He is married to Binda Devi.
 His son, Randhir Kumar Singh, is also a politician and lost in the 2019 Indian general election to Janardan Singh Sigriwal of the Bharatiya Janata Party (BJP).